amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

-Emitted when the account where to fee will be paid, is changed.
+Emitted when the account where the fee will be paid, is changed.
 Although it might make sense first to specify also the setter (because of our Role Based Access Control there might be multiple), but in the end that's not relevant information during normal operation.
 If some day